Display Animated Christmas Tree In Terminal - OSTechNix

-It is almost Christmas.
-Just one more day to go.
+It is Christmas!!
 On behalf of OSTechNix, I wish you all a Merry Christmas and a Happy New Year in advance!
-I’m really excited to share an interesting and cool Bash trick that I came across in this festival occasion.
+I'm really excited to share an interesting and cool Bash trick that I came across in this festival occasion.
 Today, I will show you how to display animated Christmas tree in Terminal.
 I stumbled upon this script while searching for an interesting stuff to post in our blog for Christmas.
-Luckily, I have found one.
+Fortunately, I have found one.
 Well, let us see what it is, shall we?

 Display Animated Christmas Tree In Terminal